Ctere1/spring-boot/README.md

     - uses Gradle as a build tool.
 You can use Maven or any other build tool instead of Gradle.
     - uses PostgreSQL as a database.
 You can use any other database instead of PostgreSQL.
 You can also use an in-memory database like H2.
     - uses Hibernate as an ORM tool.
 You can use any other ORM tool instead of Hibernate.
+    - uses Spring Security and JWT for authentication and authorization.
+Role based authorization is implemented, Bearer token for authentication.

 ## 💾Installation Guide